neo-project/neo-node/neo-cli/Privatenet-Neo-Cli-Tutorial/set-privatenet-neo-cli.md

        }
    }
 ```
-- The "Magic" is the ID of the chain and can be any integer in the range of [0 - 4294967295].
+- The "Magic" is the ID of the chain, it can be any integer in the range of [0 - 4294967295].
 It must be the same number in all nodes.
 - Standby Validators are the public keys of each wallet set in the "UnlockWallet" on "config.json".
 - The number of the port set in P2P in each node must be in "SeedList".

-- To access GAS and NEO, you can set a non-consensus node.
+5. To access GAS and NEO, you can set a non-consensus node.
 The protocol is the same as the consensus nodes, you also need to create a wallet, write the path and the password in the field "Unlockwallet" but you must set the "StartConsensus" to false.
 The ports in "P2P" and "RPC" also must be different from the other config files.

 config.json (non-consensus node):
 ```json